-I made a St. Patrick’s Day reverse canvas sign for my tiered tray today.
-I used a stretched canvas from Dollar Tree, and it turned out perfectly.
-Today I’m going to share the SVG that I created for it and I’m going to show you how to make a DIY stencil with your Cricut.
-I’m making this a super easy tutorial so even if you’ve just plugged your machine in, you can still do this!
+Hello friends!
+I’m so glad to have you here today.
+A few days ago I made a St. Patrick’s Day reverse canvas sign for my tiered tray with a canvas from Dollar Tree and a stencil.
+Today I’m going to share the SVG that I created to use on the sign and show you how to make your own stencil with your Cricut.
+I’m going to walk you through step by step, so even if you’ve just plugged your machine in, you can still do this!

 Supplies for a Cricut stencil: